Jsnnmsc/Web-Image-Scraper/README.md

  First, use `pip install -r requirements.txt` to install require packages from requirements.txt file.

-  Before using Pexels section, you need to get the API-key of Pexels from official website, then create an .env file, save as the format down below.
+  ~~Before using Pexels section, you need to get the API-key of Pexels from official website, then create an .env file, save as the format down below.~~
  ```
  PEXELS_API_KEY = "YOUR_API_KEY"
  ```
+ Now I created `.env` for you guys, so you just need to replace with your Pexels API key.

  ## How to use
  Using CLI to interact with scraper, or you can run `scraper.py` straightly and it will ask you variables like the keyword, download limit.